mayankvijay123/Matched-Game/README.md

 ## **1. Description**
 Matched is a simple fun game for testing your memory skills.
 It has various levels.
 It also calculates how many moves and time is taken by a player to finish the game.
-This project is made using HTML,CSS &amp; JavaScript.
+This project is made using HTML, CSS &amp; JavaScript.

 ## **2. Methodology**
 ![Methodology-Steps](https://user-images.githubusercontent.com/110824426/208254126-a56c4c2a-f7a2-4c4a-9dc6-cfec7f56c2e2.png)